AkZcH/AkZcH/README.md

 ---

 ## 🎯 Fun Facts About Me
-- I architect systems before I write code.
-- I break monoliths for fun — and build scalable microservices to replace them.
-- My favorite debugging tool is structured logging (seriously).
-- I treat DevOps pipelines like LEGO sets.
+- I once built a mini-project that crashed my PC — and I still count it as a win.
+- I have a weird superpower: I can think about *three* different AI ideas while debugging a data pipeline.
+- My caffeine intake is directly proportional to my GPU usage. - I’ve written more code at 2 AM than during the rest of the day combined. - “Consistently inconsistent” isn’t a flaw — it’s how innovation happens.
-- “If it scales, it ships” — my engineering philosophy.
+- “Reliability is a feature” — my engineering philosophy.

 ---

-💬 *Let’s connect if you want to build scalable systems, automate infrastructure, or design high-performance backends.*
+💬 *Let’s connect if you want to build scalable systems, automate infrastructure, or design high-performance backend architecture.*